 “Margaret Hodge, in the House of Commons, to call him a liar was a little bit out of order quite frankly.
 This is the lady who was head of Islington Council for ten years when a child abuse scandal occurred and she had to apologise to a gentleman who was actually abused, when she described him as ‘extremely disturbed’.

 “At the end of the day yes he may have made a mistake and couldn’t remember a meeting but the person running the case in the Revenue often brings along the boss but the boss doesn’t effectively run the case, it’s always another inspector running the case and I’m sure that’s happened in Dave Hartnett’s case.

 “Anyway I hope he has a good retirement, puts his feet up and rests because I think, quite frankly, he deserves it.
 I don’t think that he deserves the abuse that he seems to attract at the present time.
 He’s already lost the chance of a knighthood which usually follows these sorts of positions, so let’s get off the guy’s back and let him enjoy his retirement when he goes.

 “If you look back in history you will find there was the case of John Bourn who stepped down as head of the National Audit Office (NAO) when he was criticised about the amount of money he spent on overseas trips, I believe the sum was £365,000 in three years and also meals in expensive restaurants which was £27,000 over the same period, so these things do happen.
 That was thirty years ago and going back to the present day value of money, £10,000 today is chicken feed.”

-Our staff consists of ex-HM Inspector of Taxes and ex-Custom and Excise Officers, fully trained in all types of HMRC tax investigations.
+Our staff consists of ex-HM Inspector of Taxes and ex-Custom and Excise Officers.

 If you have a tax enquiry call us on 0800 471 4546 to speak with an tax investigations expert orclick here to fill in an online tax enquiry form.